 And in the end, honoring Wallace seems proper.
-After all, it’s the Shubenacadie Canal, or actually the park around the preserved canal, that gives this area its heartbeat.
-Forty acres of forest, fields, and multi-use trails provide plenty of opportunities for running, cycling, and even camping.
+After all, its the Shubenacadie Canal, or actually the park around the preserved canal, that give this area its heartbeat.
+Forty acres of forest, fields and multi-use trails provide plenty of opportunities for running, cycling and even camping.
 There’s also a small beach, a canal interpretive centre, and even a field for dogs.

 In nearby Keystone Village, you’ll find homes with large, neighbourly lots – very generous by Dartmouth standards, and plenty of space for a garden or epic play set/trampoline installation… or a neighbourly game of bocce.
 The community in these cul-de-sacs is remarkable.
 You should expect invitations to cocktail hour and board game nights.